Articles

 Forthcoming articles and chapters in books include

-‘The “greater delight”: gardens, plants and flowers and the Tudor and Early Stuart Court’ in Susannah Lydon-Whaley, ed, Beautiful Blossoms at the Tudor and Stuart Courts: Floral Culture in Early Modern England (2023).
+Chapter on ‘The “greater delight”: gardens, plants and flowers and the Tudor and Early Stuart Court’ in Susannah Lydon-Whaley, ed, Beautiful Blossoms at the Tudor and Stuart Courts: Floral Culture in Early Modern England (2023).

 email: info@paulahenderson.net | © Paula Henderson 2023